T. B. Cunha: Nationalist movement

 In Paris, Cunha was associated with the Anti-Imperialist League and with French dramatist Romain Rolland and his Information Bureau as part of its Pro-Indian Committee.
 He published a biography of Mahatma Gandhi in French, before Rolland.
 He also worked together with French novelist Henri Barbusse.
 Cunha helped publicize the Indian independence movement generally, and the case of Portuguese India in particular, in the French language newspapers, such as the L'Europe Nouvelle and Clarté.

 After returning to Goa in 1926, Cunha established the Goa National Congress (GNC) in Margão in 1928, after meeting with Subhash Chandra Bose, to mobilize Goans against Portuguese colonial rule.
 The Indian National Congress (INC) invited the GNC to its Calcutta session, offering it affiliation.
 However, in 1934, the INC decided to derecognize the GNC, stating that it was operating in a territory that was under alien rule.
 Cunha, now calling it the Comissão do Congresso de Goa (Goa Congress Committee), moved its operations to 21 Dalal Street in Bombay in 1936.
 However, the INC did not support Cunha's initiatives.

 Cunha continued to publicize the Goan cause through several articles and books, denouncing Portuguese rule.
 Among his published works were the booklets Four Hundred Years of Foreign Rule and The Denationalisation of Goans (1944).
 He advocated for Goan identification, both politically and culturally, with greater India.
 A court then prosecuted him for his writings.

 In 1929, Cunha launched a protest against agents of British tea planters against their forced indentation of Goan kunbis as labourers in Assam.
 He then took help from the INC and successfully got the Goans repatriated by 1940.

 In 1941, Cunha raised funds for people who were affected by the monsoons in Mormugao and Salcete.

-On 18 June 1946, Goa Revolution Day, Ram Manohar Lohia had addressed what was arguably the first and largest mass gathering yet, setting in motion the Goa liberation movement.
+On 18 June 1946, Goa Revolution Day, Ram Manohar Lohia had addressed what was arguably the first and largest mass gathering yet, setting in motion the Goan independence movement.
 Cunha and his niece Berta de Menezes Bragança first held a meeting at the Margao bus stand on 20 June and then another on 30 June, at the same maidan in Margao where Lohia had given his speech, since then named as Lohia Maidan.
 Cunha was beaten up badly by the police.
 Bakibab Borkar, who was present at this meeting, wrote the song "Dotor bos, uthun cholunk lag".
 Cunha was then arrested by the Portuguese authorities on 17 July.
 He was kept in dark damp cell at Fort Aguada.
 He was the first civilian to be tried by a military tribunal.
 He was court martialled and sentenced to eight years imprisonment in the Peniche Fortress in Portugal.
 Conditions in the prison were poor.

 While at Peniche jail, he and the other freedom fighters, Rama Hegde, Purushottam Kakodkar, José Inácio Candido de Loyola and Laxmikant Bhembre, hosted the newlywed Pundalik Gaitonde and Edila Gaitonde for their honeymoon.
 These prisoners organised a celebration in honour of Pundalik and Edila.
 They hosted a meal for the newly-weds.